mucsci-students/2022fa-475-Damnation/README.md

 ## Updates
 ### The updates are meant purely for fun.
 Do NOT review these, as they were released after the due date.

-There are currently no updates for this game, but there will be very soon.
+There are currently no updates for this game, but there will be eventually.